-Recently, I set myself a list of goals that I would like to achieve in the coming year.
-O
+Recently, I set myself a list of goals that I would like to accomplish in the coming year.
+One of those goals was to travel more.
+I want to explore more of this beautiful world and that includes stunning locations that are literally on my doorstep!

 Where to stay in Co.
 Donegal?

-Hubby and I stayed in Jackson’s Hotel in Ballybofey for the two nights we visited this beautiful county.
+Bo and I stayed in Jackson’s Hotel in Ballybofey for the two nights we visited Donegal.
 For us, the hotel’s location was ideal; around two hours from our home in Belfast and also within a short driving distance to Donegal Town and Letterkenny.

 What to do in Donegal?

-Eventually, overcoming our intense indifference.
-We decided to head to Letterkenny but stop at The Newmills Corn and Flax Mill on the way.
+We had a quick search of things to do in the area and decided to head in the direction of Letterkenny, stopping at The Newmills Corn and Flax Mill on the way.
 We wanted to find out more about the mill and also to witness the demonstrations.

 Glenveagh National Park